 Every delivery is as unique and individual as each mother and infant.
 In addition, women may have completely different experiences with each consecutive labor and delivery.
 Giving birth is a life-changing event that will leave an impression on you for the rest of your life.
 Obviously, you will want this to be a positive experience and would like to know what to expect.
-This section can give you some ideas of different things that may happen as you deliver your baby.
+Here are some ideas about what may happen as you deliver your baby.

 If you decide to have a natural childbirth (delivery without pain medication), you will feel all types of sensations.
 The two sensations you will experience the most are pain and pressure.
 When you begin to push, some of the pressure will be relieved.
 As the baby descends into the birth canal, though, you will go from experiencing pressure only during the contractions to experiencing constant and increasing pressure.
 It will feel something like a strong urge to have a bowel movement as the baby presses down on those same nerves.

-If you have had an epidural, what you feel during labor will depend on the strength of the epidural block.
-If the medication is very strong, you may not feel anything.
-If it is moderate, you may feel some pressure.
-If it is mild, you will feel pressure that may or may not be uncomfortable to you.
+If you have had an epidural, what you feel during labor will depend on the effectiveness of the epidural block.
+If the medication properly deadens the nerves, you may not feel anything.
+If it is moderately effective, you may feel some pressure.
+If it is mildly so, you will feel pressure that may or may not be uncomfortable to you.
 It depends on how well you tolerate pressure sensations.
-You may not feel the stretching, and you probably would not feel an episiotomy.
+You may not feel the stretching of the vagina, and you probably will not feel an episiotomy.